College Catalog

 Licensure and Certification Passing Rate

-- Percentage of first-time test-takers passing licensure and certification exams within each exam.
-Exams included in this measure are state mandated exams which candidates must pass before becoming active practitioners.
+- Description: Index score based on the percentage of first-time test-takers passing licensure and certification exams within each exam.
+Exams included in this measure are state-mandated exams which candidates must pass before becoming active practitioners.

 - Data Source: Licensing agencies